Inlays and Onlays

 FREE Second Opinion ($199 value) Call 858-459-0077 today to schedule.

 Dental decay comes in all shapes, forms, and sizes, so dental treatments are designed to meet the needs of all possible situations.
 Patients with tooth decay too large for a tooth-colored filling but too small to necessitate a dental crown may find that a dental inlay or a dental onlay is best suited to their particular case.
-Both inlays and onlays of the highest quality are available at the La Jolla and Rancho Santa Fe offices of Dr. Weston Spencer and Dr. James Lovell, serving all of San Diego County.
+Both inlays and onlays of the highest quality are available at the La Jolla dental office of Dr. Weston Spencer and Dr. James Lovell, serving all of San Diego County.

 Know the Difference: Inlay or Onlay